johnmoses/zero-to-hero-python-coding/functions/intro.md

 ## Polymorphism

 Here the functions does different things depending on the supplied arguments.
 The times function does multiplication in one and repetition in another.
 Polymorphism is also called `duck typing` as compared to how a duck quacks

+## Scope

+A variable is only available from inside the region it is created

+Local: A variable created inside a function belongs to the local scope of that function, and can only be used inside that function.

+Global: A variable created in the main body of the Python code is a global variable and belongs to the global scope.
+Global variables are available from within any scope, global and local.